 Donald watched his father humiliate and bully his older brother Freddy for years.

 When Freddy couldn’t tolerate it any longer he left the family business to become an airline pilot, so his father “dismantled him by devaluing and degrading every aspect of his personality” (Mary Trump).
 It then became Donald’s turn to try and survive his father’s search for an ‘invulnerable’ son and heir.
 He had already learnt that leaving the family business would mean leaving the family – and that showing feelings or other signs of ‘weakness’ about that or anything else would be a very dangerous road to go down with his father.

-As this powerful combination of generational and attachment trauma combined to entangle him, his choice was bleak: risk exclusion forever if he left like his older brother, or be bullied and threatened, if he stayed.
+As this powerful combination of generational and attachment trauma combined to entangle him, his choice was bleak: risk exclusion forever if he left like his older brother, or be bullied and threatened if he stayed.
 There was shame in either choice.
-So he agreed to the unwritten rule of belonging in his family system: ‘I will stay in the family (business), to survive…’ and perhaps: ‘It’s us Dad, against the world – and the rest of the family.’
+So he agreed to the unwritten rule of belonging in his family system: ‘I will stay in the family business, to survive…’ and then perhaps: ‘Dad, it’s us against the world – and the rest of the family.’

 Belonging is the deepest human need and we will do anything to meet that need.

-He found a way to survive.
+He found another way to survive.